How to Learn C Roadmap

 You also can check out some of these projects to get a better understanding of some low level material and how things are implemented in the kernel of your operating system:

-If you are interested in getting a more complete Computer Science education, work through the Open Source Society University curriculum.
+If you are interested in getting a more complete Computer Science education, you work through the Open Source Society University curriculum.
 It is excellent.
+I don’t really like Computer Science, I think it doesn’t apply that much to results-oriented hacking, but that is my own bias.